RazoomGD/geode-object-groups/Configuring Object Groups v2.md

 ![alt text](<assets/Configuring Object Groups v2/1743461101055_image.png>)

-New group button will be added to the beginning of the opened page.
+If there is a focused button in the opened page new group will be be placed on its position.
+Otherwise new group button will be added to the beginning of the opened page.

 ## Arranging buttons